a3agalyan/car-sharing-analysis/README.md

 In this step, we will use statistical and analytical tools to analyze the data and answer the questions posed in the objective.
 This includes:

-- Identifying the most common car models used by riders;
+- Identifying the most common car models used by drivers;
-- Analyzing how the age of a car impacts repair needs;
+- Analyzing what features of a car impacts repair needs;
 - Identifying the most common types of repairs needed for different car models using time series analysis;
 - Identifying any trends in the type of repairs needed based on fuel type using correlation analysis;
 - Analyzing patterns in driver behavior that are correlated with repair needs.